Green Coffee Grading Exam

 Passing Score: 2/3 Samples Graded Correct

-Participants also sometimes also find accounting for primary and secondary defects challenging.
+Participants also sometimes find accounting for primary and secondary defects challenging.
 This is despite all formulas appearing in print in the green grading handbook.

 When preparing for the exam, get washed green samples from various origins.
 If grading is not a regular part of your daily job function, familiarize yourself with the process and standards used by SCA.